 - Character Development:

 - The beginning has Mr. Holland going into teaching kicking and screaming.
-At the end, when fired, he leaves the system fighting as much as he can.
+At the end, when fired, he leaves the system fighting as hard as he can.

 - Mr. Holland finally connects with his students by showing them the influences of classical music on modern music.
-When Wolters complains Glenn is using rock and roll to teach music, Glenn is passionate in his defense.Glenn: I will do anything I have to, use any method I can come up with, to teach a student to love music.Helen: Well, I think that is an answer I can pass along.
+When Wolters complains about how Glenn is using rock and roll to teach music, Glenn is passionate in his defense.Glenn: Mrs. Jacobs, you tell them that I am teaching music, and that I will use anything from Beethoven to Billie Holiday to rock and roll, if I think it'll help me teach a student to love music.Helen: (while smiling faintly) That's an acceptable answer.
+I can tell them that.

 - Stadler goes from a cocky but brilliant student to a mellow and mature adult by the end.
 It all started near Lou Russ' funeral.

 - The first student he really helped - shy, meek Gertrude - gained enough self-confidence and courage and fortitude to become governor of their state.

 - Dancing Bear: Invoked.
 To get people to come to the musical, Coach Meister suggests that they use the high school football team as the dancers.
 People will come to watch them make fools of themselves, but Meister — who minored in modern dance — teaches them to dance well.

 - Disabled Means Helpless: Mr. Holland doesn't want to send Cole to a special school where, according to him, "they'll treat him like he's retarded."
 Given the time period, this was probably a valid concern.